SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-page/navigate-messages-in-search-results.md

 The table columns can be modified by the following:

-* **Move a Column.** Hold click and drag a column from the header row to a different location in the table.
+* **Move a Column.** To move a column, click and hold down your mouse button on the column, then drag it to a new location.
 * **Change column width**.
 To adjust the column width, click and hold the vertical line separating the columns, and drag it left or right. <br/>![resize column.png](/img/search/get-started-search/search-page/resize-column.png)
 * **Change column height.** Double click the vertical line to the right of a column name to automatically resize the width to fit the content.
 * **Pin columns**: You can pin columns in the table, either in the **Messages** tab or the **Aggregates** tab.
 When a column is pinned you can scroll to the right and still view it.
 To pin a column, hover over the column header, and click the pin icon that appears.